 Fellowship Square continues to work tirelessly to help.
 In fact, Fellowship Square kicked off its 60th year with two groundbreakings to meet the increasing affordable housing needs of older adults well into the future:

 - A $12+ mil. renovation to the Hunters Woods Fellowship House to modernize its 225-units that provide affordable housing to 300+ residents and enhance amenities and common space.
-Construction initiated in early 2020 and project completion is expected in 2022.
+Construction initiated in early-2020 and the project was finished in 2022.

 - Redevelopment of Lake Anne Fellowship House, an $86+ mil. project that includes the construction of a new 240-apartment building to replace the existing property.
-Construction initiated in mid 2020 and project completed in 2022.
+Construction initiated in mid-2020 and the project completed in 2022.
 See Lake Anne House.

 Celebrating Our Yesterdays, Todays and Tomorrows

-Fellowship Square has provided a home for thousands of low-income seniors since our founding in 1960 and has been on the front lines of the affordable housing challenge for the past 60 years since.
-We at Fellowship Square appreciate that aging is something to be celebrated.
-We embarked on this highly unusual 60th anniversary year amid the global COVID-19 pandemic prepared to protect and serve our residents and engage staff, volunteers, supporters and stakeholders to work together to meet the affordable housing needs of today and the future.
+Fellowship Square has provided homes for thousands of low-income seniors since our founding in 1960 and has been on the front lines of the affordable housing challenge for the 60 years since.
+We, at Fellowship Square, appreciate that aging is something to be celebrated.
+We embarked on this highly-unusual 60th anniversary year amid the global COVID-19 pandemic, prepared to protect and serve our residents and engage staff, volunteers, supporters, and stakeholders to work together to meet the affordable housing needs of today and the future.

 You never know where life will take you.
 Even with the best plans and best intentions, you don’t always end up where you thought you would be.
 At Fellowship Square, we’re proud to provide the stability and support that help older adults navigate the transitions that are sure to come, especially for those with limited means to afford life’s necessities – like housing.Christy Zeitz, CEO of Fellowship Square